JKLeckr/CupheadArchipelagoMod/README.md

 This mod is currently in the development phase and it is very very incomplete, so do not expect to make it out alive if you use it.
 Caveat Emptor!

 ## Install
 *Note: The install process is WIP, so it is not the most user-friendly.
-Also, during this stage of development there are no binary builds.
+Also, during this stage of development there are no binary builds other than previews.
 See "Building."*

 ### Prerequisites
 - A copy of Cuphead